-We analyze the correlations of daily price returns for nine major cryptocurrencies between April 2013 and November 2018 and estimate their evolution using bivariate and multivariate modelling approaches.
-We detect pronounced time variation and fid these correlations to be generally increasing between early 2017 and late 2018.
-We then adopt a right-tail variation of the Augmented Dickey-Fuller unit root test to identify and date-stamp periods of mildly explosive behavior (statistical instability) in the time series of the Network Value to Transactions (NVT) ratio (a measure of the dollar value of cryptocurrency transaction activity relative to its network value) of six cryptocurrencies.
-We show statistically significant evidence of mild explosiveness in all of them.
-At the end of 2017 and in 2018, several major cryptocurrencies experience significant (often simultaneous) instability associated with rising NVT ratios.
-Instability is a steady feature of cryptocurrency markets.
+We analyze the extent of comovement between daily price returns of nine major cryptocurrencies during the first three main phases of their development, from April 2013 to November 2018.
+We assess its evolution using bivariate and multivariate modelling approaches, and detect pronounced time variation.
+Generally, comovement is initially low and positive, but increases between early 2017 and late 2018.
+We then adopt a right-tail version of the Augmented Dickey-Fuller unit root test to identify periods of mildly explosive behavior (statistical instability) in the Network Value to Transactions (NVT) ratio (a measure of the dollar value of cryptocurrency transaction activity relative to network value) of six cryptocurrencies.
+We show evidence of significant mild explosiveness in all of them.
+At the end of 2017 and in 2018, several cryptocurrencies experience often simultaneous instability associated with rising NVT ratios.
+Instability is a dominant feature of these markets.

 De Pace, Pierangelo and Rao, Jayant, "Comovement and Instability in Cryptocurrency Markets" (2020).
 Pomona Economics.
 8.